-4.54.
-A uranium fuel fabrication facility should be designed for the design basis earthquake to ensure that an earthquake motion at the site would not induce a loss of confinement capability (especially for confinement of UF_6 and HF) or a criticality accident (i.e. a seismically induced loss of criticality safety functions, such as geometry and moderation) with possible significant consequences for site personnel or members of the public.
+- 4.64.
+A conversion facility or enrichment facility should be designed for the design basis earthquake to ensure that the ground motion during an earthquake at the site would not induce a loss of confinement capability (especially for confinement of UF6 and HF) or a criticality accident (i.e. a seismically induced loss of criticality safety functions, such as geometry and moderation) with possible significant consequences for site personnel or members of the public. - 4.65.

-4.55.
 To define the design basis earthquake for the facility, the main characteristics of the disturbance (intensity, magnitude and focal distance) and the distinctive geological features of the local ground should be determined.
 The approach should ideally evaluate the seismological factors on the basis of historical data for the site.
 Where historical data are inadequate or yield large uncertainties, an attempt should be made to gather palaeoseismic data to enable the determination of the most intense earthquake affecting the site to have occurred over the period of historical record.
-The different approaches can be combined since the regulatory body generally takes into account the results of scenarios based on historical data and those based on palaeoseismic data in the approval of the design.
+The different approaches can be combined since the regulatory body generally takes into account the results of scenarios based on historical data and those based on palaeoseismic data in the approval of the design. - 4.66.

-4.56.
 One means of specifying the design basis earthquake is to consider the historically most intense earthquake, but increased in intensity and magnitude, for the purpose of obtaining the design response spectrum (the relationship between frequencies and ground accelerations) used in designing the facility.
-Another way of specifying the design basis earthquake is to perform a geological review, to determine the existence of capable faults and to estimate the ground motion that such faults might cause at the location of the facility.
+Another way of specifying the design basis earthquake is to perform a geological review, to determine the existence of capable faults and to estimate the ground motion that such faults might cause at the location of the facility. - 4.67.

-4.57.
 An adequately conservative spectrum should be used for calculating the structural response to guarantee the stability of buildings and to ensure the integrity of the ultimate means of confinement in the event of an earthquake.

 Certain structures, systems and components important to safety will require seismic qualification.
 This will apply mainly to equipment used for storage and vessels that will contain significant amounts of fissile or toxic chemical materials.
 Design calculations for the buildings and equipment should be made to verify that, in the event of an earthquake, no unacceptable release of fissile or toxic material to the environment would occur and the risk of a criticality accident would be very low.